woojink/d3-map-tutorial/README.md

 Chrome disables cross-origin requests for local files.
 In order to have files opened as expected, navigate to the folder on terminal and execute `python -m SimpleHTTPServer 8000` to quickly create a server.
 You can now access the rendered page at <http://localhost:8000/>.
 Cmd/Ctrl (⌘) + C to quit when you're done.

 ## Data sources
+For this tutorial, we will be looking at the county-level poverty rates in the United States.
+The files you'll need are included in the repo, but the sources are included below in case you wanted to find more information or wanted to explore different datasets:

 * [United States County-level GeoJSON (5m)](http://eric.clst.org/Stuff/USGeoJSON)
 * [USDA Economic Research Service - Poverty Data (2014)](https://www.ers.usda.gov/data-products/county-level-data-sets/download-data.aspx)<br />(Make sure you delete the top two rows and save as CSV for this tutorial)

 ## Let's get coding!
 Start with the `template.html` file.
 It has the basic template for a <abbr title="HyperText Markup Language">HTML</abbr> page already written, as well as basic <abbr title="Cascading Style Sheets">CSS</abbr> definitions for the page and the tooltip we'll add.
+The finished code is on `index.html`, feel free to use that as a reference if you ever get confused.
+Hopefully by the end of this, you'll have something that looks similar!

 ### D3.js library
 We begin by importing the D3 library.
 You can either download the script and have it pointing locally or use a <abbr title="Content delivery network">CDN</abbr>.
 Go ahead import the <abbr title="Content delivery network">CDN</abbr> version by adding the following snippet somewhere in the header section: